PRDM1: Function

-B cell development
+B cells

 BLIMP-1 is an important regulator of plasma cell differentiation.
 During B cell development, a B cell can either differentiate into a short-lived plasma cell or into a germinal center B cell after receiving proper activation and co-stimulation.
 BLIMP-1 acts as a master gene regulating the transcriptional network that regulates B cell terminal differentiation.
 Except for naïve and memory B cells, all antibody secreting cells express BLIMP-1 regardless of their location and differentiation history.
 BLIMP-1 directly initiates unfolded protein response (UPR) by activating Ire1, Xbp1, and Arf6, allowing the plasma B cells to produce vast amounts of antibody.
 BLIMP-1 expression is carefully controlled: the expression of BLIMP-1 is low or undetectable in primary B cells, and only upregulated in plasmablasts and plasma cells.
 BLIMP-1 is a direct transcriptional target of IRF-4, which is also necessary for B-cell differentiation.
 The premature expression of BLIMP-1 in primary B cells results in cell death, so only cells that are ready to initiate transcription driven by BLIMP-1 are able to survive and differentiate.
 However, without BLIMP-1, proliferating B cells are unable to differentiate to plasma cells, resulting in severe reduction in production of all isotypes of immunoglobulin.

-T cell development
+T cells

 BLIMP-1 promotes naive T-cells to differentiate into T-helper (Th) 2 lineage, while repressing the differentiation into Th1, Th17, and follicular Th.
 BLIMP-1 is also required for differentiation of cytotoxic T-cell.
 Specifically, the expression of granzyme B (a source of cytotoxicity) in Tc depends on the presence of BLIMP-1 and interleukin-2 (IL-2) cytokine.

 BLIMP-1 is a gatekeeper of T-cell activation and plays a key role in maintaining normal T cell homeostasis.
 BLIMP-1 deficiency leads to high numbers of activated T helper cells and severe autoimmune diseases in laboratory mice.
 BLIMP-1 is important in dampening autoimmunity, as well as antiviral and antitumor responses.
 BLIMP-1 regulates T cell activation through a negative feedback loop: T cell activation leads to IL-2 production, IL-2 leads to PRDM1 transcription, and BLIMP-1 feeds back to repress IL-2 gene transcription.